THE WOLCOTT FAMILY OF SOMERSET, ENGLAND

 CLATWORTHY, a village about five miles West of Tolland.

-(1) Matthew, c.1620-1670.
-Matthew Wolcott of Clatworthy is listed on the 1641 Protestation Return and the 1642 Lay Subsidy Roll.
-He was living at Brompton Ralph in 1670 when he died.
-His will leaves to the poor of Exton 8 shillings; 30 shillings to any poor at his funeral; to his daughter, Margaret Skinner his land in the parish of Dulvton; to his grandson, Mathew Burston, 35 pounds; to Margaret's two daughters 10 pounds each; to his daughter Jane Burston, a brass pan, and to her sons 5 pounds each; to Elizabeth Turk's two children 5 pounds each; to his grandchild, Thomas Evett, houshold furniture and plowing equipment, and to his daughter, Elizabeth 5 pounds; to John Durborow the son of Agnes Durborow his grandchild 6 pounds; to his daughter Mary Evett, two pans, and to her daughter, Jane Evett 10 pounds; to Elizabeth Tyler his Goddaughter three pounds; with all the remainder to his three daughters Mary Evett, Jane Bursston and Margaret Skinner, with his three son-in-laws, Thomas Evett, John Burston, and George Skinner as overseers
+(1) Matthew Wollcott, c.1600-1673; Matthew Wolcott of Clatworthy is listed on the 1641 Protestation Return and the 1642 Lay Subsidy Roll.
+His wife was buried at Dulverton in 1664.
+He was living at Brompton Ralph in 1673 when wrote his will.
+His will leaves to the poor of Exton 8 shillings; 30 shillings to any poor at his funeral; to his daughter, Margaret Skinner his land in the parish of Dulverton; to his grandson, Mathew Burston, 35 pounds; to Margaret's two daughters 10 pounds each; to his daughter Jane Burston, a brass pan, and to her sons 5 pounds each; to Elizabeth Turk's two children 5 pounds each; to his grandchild, Thomas Evett, houshold furniture and plowing equipment, and to his daughter, Elizabeth 5 pounds; to John Durborow the son of Agnes Durborow his grandchild 6 pounds; to his daughter Mary Evett, two pans, and to her daughter, Jane Evett 10 pounds; to Elizabeth Tyler his Goddaughter three pounds; with all the remainder to his three daughters Mary Evett, Jane Bursston and Margaret Skinner, with his three son-in-laws, Thomas Evett, John Burston, and George Skinner as overseers.

 COMBE FLORY, a village 2 miles east of Lydiard St. Lawrence: